Refine your search for walks in Vaivre-et-Montoille

 Loop starting from the Manufacture Royale de Bains, through the forest, the fields on the Plateau de la Fosse le Loup and along the Canal de l'Est.

-private hunting available in part of the forest on Thursdays and Sundays
+Private hunting is permitted in part of the forest on Thursdays and Sundays.

 "Blue Lily" loop starting from the Manufacture Royale de Bains